thesombady/PhysicsNum/README.md

 plt.legend()
 plt.show()
 ```
+This is a small indication of PhysicsNum.ForceLinearreg, where PhysicsNum.Linearreg is written in the same way.

 # Contribute
  Feel free to contribute to this code, it is found on Github under the authors name.